-With the scientific techniques followed, there is better utilization of resources this in turn leads to increased productivity.
+With the scientific techniques followed, there is better utilization of resources this, in turn, leads to increased productivity.
 Wastage and inefficiency of all means are eradicated with the theory.
-Also with the help of scientific investigation it leads to technological development.
+Also with the help of scientific investigation, it leads to technological development.
 They also follow other quantitative techniques and modern studies are based.

 11. Beneficial to the nation:

-With the help of scientific management theory there is enhanced beneficial aspects for the nation.
-Some of them are increased production and less cost of production, industrial harmony and peace, every phase of society meets high standard of living, the national income is enhanced, and there is also quick industrial development with this theory.
+With the help of scientific management theory, there is enhanced beneficial aspects for the nation.
+Some of them are increased production and less cost of production, industrial harmony and peace, every phase of society meets the high standard of living, the national income is enhanced, and there is also quick industrial development with this theory.
 The role of Scientific management theory plays a crucial part in developing the nation.

 12. Less production time:

 Work in lesser time is achieved with scientific management theory.
 The operations regarding productions are pre-established and lead to less production delays.

 With the assistance of this theory, work is carried out in a systematic manner according to pre-determined plans.
 Complete guidance and instructions are provided to workers in order to carry on with work as planned in advance.

 14. Good working conditions:

 A proper atmosphere for working and conditions are developed with scientific management theory.
 Proper working schedules are followed with ventilation; adequate lighting, rest pauses, with proper safety, and other facilities are provided to patients.

 15. Owners and investors benefitted: